gaffa-tape/gedi/README.md

 # Dependencies #

-Gedi has no dependencies, however, it is much more powerful with Gel ( https://github.com/gaffa-tape/gel )*
+Gedi has no dependencies, however, it is much more powerful with Gel ( https://github.com/gaffa-tape/gel )

-*there may be some issues trying to use Gedi without Gel currently due to recent refactoring, but there will be no dependency in the future.

 # Usage #